Priyansu122/SRAM-Project-2023/README.md

 - In write operation, first we will precharge both the nodes to vdd .
 - Suppose node N1 is at logic 0 and N2 is at logic 1, now we want to say write logic 1 to node N1.
 - After precharge, we will make PC = 1 and then when Ctrl = 1 and rwn = 0 at that time the write driver will be connected to the BL and BLB line.
-- Data line will be connected to BL where as Data' line will be connected to BLB.
+- Data line will be connected to BL where as Data bar line will be connected to BLB.
 - As we want to write one the BL line will at logic 1 and the BLB line will be at logic 0.
 - Then WL=1, so that the data in BL and BLB line can be stored in the internal node of the sram i.e N1 and N2 in this case.